 Pros of building your own parser

 - Gives you more control → You are more in control and can decide how to update or maintain your data parser.
-On top, if you are dealing with very sensitive data, you might prefer to not share your information with third-party data parsers.
+On top of that, if you are dealing with very sensitive data, you might prefer not to share your information with third-party data parsers.

 - Customizable according to your needs → When building your own parser, it is specifically customized for your company.
 That way, it helps in-house teams meet your organization’s specific parsing requirements.